 Does your vehicle have an existing issue that needs repair?
 If your car currently has a mechanical or electrical problem, it may seem like a good idea to buy extended coverage and then make a claim after your contract goes into effect.
 However, did you know that pre-existing conditions are not covered?

-Just as you should carefully read your contract to see what is covered, you also ought to make sure you know what is not covered.
+Just as you should carefully read your contract to see what is covered, you also need to know what is not covered.
+Pre-existing conditions are not covered and are a frequent reason for legitimate claim denial.
 When buying a vehicle protection plan, you need to know that benefits are not provided for a condition which can be shown to have existed prior to the effective date of the contract, or which existed prior to the expiration of the manufacturer's warranty.

 Unfortunately, people do indeed make claims for pre-existing conditions on their cars, and they do it more often than you might think.
 People sometimes purchase vehicle protection plans with the full knowledge or suspicion that there is something wrong with their vehicle.
 They might think that they’re not really hurting anyone...but they are!

 Since pre-existing conditions are not covered under a vehicle protection plan (a.k.a.
 "Extended Car Warranty"), submitting claims with full knowledge that they exist is committing fraud.
 It can occasionally be difficult for providers to deny these types of claims, so consumers are sometimes getting away with this fraud.
 However, be aware that providers many times do have the ability to determine if a condition was pre-existing and it can result in denial of a claim or worse.

 When people make fraudulent claims on their contracts, it not only hurts the company, but in the end, it hurts consumers too.
 Fraudulent claims on Vehicle Protection Plans is known as "adverse selection".
 According to Investopedia.com, adverse selection is:

 “A situation where sellers have information that buyers don't (or vice versa) about some aspect of product quality.”